Natural environment

 Is there a statutory basis for seeking to conserve and enhance biodiversity?

-Section 40 of the Natural Environment and Rural Communities Act 2006 places a duty on all public authorities in England and Wales to have regard, in the exercise of their functions, to the purpose of conserving biodiversity.
+Section 40 of the Natural Environment and Rural Communities Act 2006 places a duty on all public authorities in England and Wales to must seek to further, in the exercise of their functions, the purpose of conserving biodiversity.
 A key purpose of this duty is to embed consideration of biodiversity as an integral part of policy and decision making throughout the public sector, which should be seeking to make a significant contribution to the achievement of the commitments made by government in its 25 Year Environment Plan.

 Section 40, as amended by the Environment Act 2021, places a requirement to place a duty on all public authorities who operate in England, through introducing a ‘biodiversity duty’ to consider how they can conserve and enhance biodiversity, agree policies and specific objectives based on that consideration and deliver policies to achieve their objectives.
 Local Authorities (excluding parish councils) and Local Planning Authorities have a duty under Section 40A to report on the performance of this duty.